motazsaad/ai-csci4304/expert-system/ReadMe.md

 * Matcher based on the RETE algorithm.

-Difference between CLIPS and PyKnow
+Difference between CLIPS and Experta
 -----------------------------------

 #.
-CLIPS is a programming language, PyKnow is a Python library.
+CLIPS is a programming language, Experta is a Python library.
 This
    imposes some limitations on the constructions we can do (specially on the LHS of a rule).

 #.
-CLIPS is written in C, PyKnow in Python.
+CLIPS is written in C, Experta in Python.
 A noticeable impact in
    performance is to be expected.

 #.
 In CLIPS you add facts using `assert`, in Python `assert` is a